Here's how to dig into promotion analysis to effectively measure the success of a promotion

 For example, say you plan to run a TPR on a product.
 When planning that promotion, you consult the historical data on past TPRs and learn that a $2 off TPR with a $100,000 budget generated a 20% increase in retail sales.

 Seeing this prompts you to run the same TPR with the same budget.
 To your surprise, the resulting lift is only 5%.
 After digging into your POS data, you learn that several competitors were running TPRs at the same time as you.
 As a result, your event did not generate the expected lift.

 This simple illustration shows how competitive trade promotions can adversely impact your sales forecasts and your profits by putting pressure on you to spend more (or offer deeper discounts) to stay competitive.
 Thus, keeping an eye on your competition is vital.

-Discuss the category promotion schedule with your buyer and negotiate the best possible strategy, for example running your event a week prior to the peak season thus pre-empting the competition!
+Discuss the category promotion schedule with your buyer and negotiate the best possible strategy, for example, running your event a week before the peak season thus pre-empting the competition!

 Another common mistake made by new trade promotion managers is not fully understanding the pros and cons of their programs.
 If that's the case with your business, you risk missing out on significant opportunities and wasting your trade budget.

 For example, imagine a company that sells high-end, eco-friendly cleaning products decides to offer a buy-one-get-one-free promotion.
 Such a promotion might fail to generate more sales than a lower discounted program because the firm's customers are usually willing to pay higher prices for environmentally sustainable products and may not be interested in stocking up.

 If this happens, you have wasted the funds needed for the deeper discount and lowered your ROI